Can Isopods Drown? Find Our Here

 Can Isopods Drown?
-What Every Keeper Needs to Know
+What Every UK Keeper Needs to Know

-The pleopods of terrestrial isopods work by absorbing oxygen from a thin film of moisture on their surface.
+The pleopodal lungs work by absorbing oxygen from a thin film of moisture on their surface.
 They've evolved to function in damp air rather than underwater.
-Think of it like this: they need humidity to breathe, but submerging them is like asking you to breathe through a soaking wet cloth pressed against your face.
+Think of it like this: they need humidity to breathe, but submerging them is properly like asking you to breathe through a soaking wet cloth pressed against your face.
 The system just wasn't built for that.

-Some species, like the Armadillidium genus, have even developed structures called pseudotracheae that work somewhat like primitive lungs.
-These allow them to extract oxygen from air more efficiently, but they're hopeless when fully submerged in water.
+Some species, like those in the Armadillidium genus and many Porcellio species, have particularly well-developed pseudotracheae — branching air-filled tubes that work somewhat like primitive lungs.
+These allow them to extract oxygen from air more efficiently and tolerate slightly drier conditions than less-evolved species.
+But properly all terrestrial isopods are hopeless when fully submerged in water.

 Why Do Isopods Drown?

-When a terrestrial isopod falls into water, it faces a few problems at once:
+When a terrestrial isopod falls into water, it properly faces several problems at once:

-Their gills can't process submerged oxygen efficiently.
-The thin membrane on their pleopods is designed for gas exchange with humid air, not for filtering oxygen out of water like a fish's gills would.
-Once underwater, they simply can't extract enough oxygen to survive.
+Their pleopodal lungs can't function underwater.
+The thin membrane is designed for gas exchange with humid air, not for filtering oxygen out of water like a fish's gills would.
+Once submerged, they simply can't extract enough oxygen to survive.

 They can't climb smooth, wet surfaces.
 If an isopod tumbles into a water dish with vertical sides, it often has no way to grip the surface and pull itself out.
 Their legs are built for gripping soil, bark, and leaf litter — not slick plastic or glass.